finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PortfoliosApi(Configuration.Default);
-            var effectiveAt = effectiveAt_example;  // string | The effective datetime at which to list the portfolios.
+            var effectiveAt = effectiveAt_example;  // string | The effective datetime or cut label at which to list the portfolios.
 Defaults to the current LUSID              system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the portfolios.
 Defaults to return the latest version              of each portfolio if not specified. (optional) var page = page_example;  // string | The pagination token to use to continue listing portfolios from a previous call to list portfolios.
 This  value is returned from the previous call.
 If a pagination token is provided the filter, effectiveAt  and asAt fields must not have changed since the original request.
 Also, if set, a start value cannot be provided. (optional) var start = 56;  // int? | When paginating, skip this number of results. (optional)